gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-RMSServerAuthentication.md

 # Get-RMSServerAuthentication

 ## SYNOPSIS
-Gets the status of your service principal authentication to Azure RMS.
+Gets the status of your server mode for authentication to RMS.

 ## SYNTAX